|

 -

-is a whimsical, sly, and slightly crazy collection of short
+sly, and slightly crazy collection of short stories from award-winning

-eroticism, tattoos, and multiculturalism—all told with humor, insight, and
+multiculturalism--all told with humor, insight, and Healey's rich,

-Healey's rich, lyrical touch.
-This sometimes poignant, sometimes erotic
+lyrical touch.
+This sometimes poignant, sometimes erotic assortment of

-assortment of fauns, punks, cowboy dykes, old men with swollen prostates,
+fauns, punks, cowboy dykes, old men with swollen prostates, young men

-young men with criminal records, and gangsters doomed by their own beauty
+with criminal records, and gangsters doomed by their own beauty and

-and grace are bound together by folly, fate, and passion in their search to
+grace are bound together by folly, fate, and passion in their search

 -